dollars0427/days-calendar/README.md

  ```

 ## Props
+#### defaultStart (optional)
+A string which tell calendar should start on that date.
+Format is YYYY-MM-DD.

+Default value is current date.

+Example: 2017-11-03

 #### weekdays (optional)
 An array which include a list of weekdays.
 You can custom weekdays name by this props.